A

 Australian retriever isolated

 The Australian Retriever descends from two highly intelligent and trainable breeds.
 It’s capable of learning a huge range of different commands and tasks.
-These dogs should do best with positive reinforcement methods and rewards-based training combined with a clicker or verbal commands.
+These dogs should do best with positive reinforcement methods and reward-based training combined with a clicker or verbal commands.
 Since this dog has the tendency to lose focus after long periods of repetitious behavior, it’s a good idea to limit sessions to no more than 20 minutes at a time and try to change things up frequently.

-But because of its strong herding and retrieving instinct, the Australian Retriever may have the tendency to run around, explore its surroundings, and attempt to herd people and animals.
+Because of its strong herding and retrieving instinct, the Australian Retriever may have the tendency to run around, explore its surroundings, and attempt to herd people and animals.
 Training will help to overcome these instincts, but the owner can only do so much.

 Exercise